caiobindi/1701QCA-Assessment2/index.md

 This is my design so far for the hoop.
 The micro: bit will be in the centre were it is easily to see the score.
 The IR sensor will be located right under the hoop so it senses the ball when it goes in.

 ## Design process discussion ##
-*Discuss your process in getting to this point, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process.*

 I first started my process thinking about my interests.
 I thought of basketball so I went with that.
 I then had to figure out how to incorporate an interactive idea to basketball.
 The first thing that came to my head was those games at the arcade were you have a certain amount of time to make as many shots as possible.
 I decided to use this as inspiration.
 I then had to figure out how they work, so then I went on google to find similar projects that use automatic scoring system.
 Most of them used some sort of sensor to detect the ball going through.
 So I further researched and found the best sensor to use for my project is a IR sensor.
 This is because it is very good a picking up motion.
 I then developed code so it will work with the IR sensor but I have do not got all the hardware to begin testing yet.

 ## Next steps ##
-*Write a list or provide other information about your plan to move the project forward to be ready to present by video and documentation in week 12 of the course.*

 My plan moving forward is to collect all the hardware/ materials I will need to begin constructing, developing and testing my project.